datocms/astro-datocms/src/StructuredText/README.md

 - For `heading` nodes, you might want to add an anchor;
 - For `code` nodes, you might want to use a custom syntax highlighting component;

-In this case, you can easily override default rendering rules with the `overrides` prop.
+In this case, you can easily override default rendering rules with the `nodeOverrides` prop.

 ```astro
 ---